ethereum/homestead-guide/source/network/test-networks.rst

 ``geth init /path/to/CustomGenesis.json``

 .. note:: By default geth will use the same directory for network related files as for the public mainnet.
-Thus you are advised to set a custom ``--datadir`` to keep the public network's chaindata from bing reset.
+Thus you are advised to set a custom ``--datadir`` to keep the public network's chaindata from being reset.

 Command line parameters for private network
 --------------------------------------------------------------------------------